 A 30 to 40 year sawlog/peeler log regime is obviously a longer-term prospect for growers than the short-rotation option.
-However, for some growers this type of regime could be of relatively similar duration to a conventional radiata pine regime but with the possible benefit that logs may attract a higher-value at harvest than radiata, durable hardwood for use by the grower, carbon benefits on Post'89 ETS-registered sites, and nectar, pollen and other biodiversity gains.
+However, for some growers this type of regime could be of relatively similar duration to a conventional radiata pine regime but with the possible benefit that logs may attract a higher-value at harvest than radiata pine.
+The trees could also supply durable hardwood for use by the grower, carbon benefits on Post'89 ETS-registered sites, and nectar, pollen and other biodiversity gains.